leungjunbob/NLP-project/README.md

 **Team contributions** (doesn't count towards the page limit) If you are a multi-person team, briefly describe the contributions of each member of the team.

 **References** (doesn't count towards the page limit) Your references section should be produced using BibTeX.

-**Note that We DO NOT MARK the report if it's not a faithful description of the implemented system (i.e. the submitted system is different to what is described in the report).**

 <br/>